 - Ability to undertake critical analysis of contemporary international policy issues and challenges

-- Development of course specific practical skills such as policy analysis and policy advocacy, negotiation, mediation, communication and media relations.
+- Development of module specific practical skills such as policy analysis and policy advocacy, negotiation, mediation, communication and media relations.

 Each application is assessed on its individual merits and entry requirements may be modified in light of relevant professional experience and where the applicant can demonstrate a sustained practical interest in the international field.